feedbase/feedbase/README.md

 ##### `(src,tag) -> (val,ttl)`

 Feedbase is a simple and general contract layer for oracle systems.
-Feedbase is an old idea (see [1](https://www.npmjs.com/package/feedbase), [2](http://github.com/nexusdev/feedbase)) that directly inspired much of the oracle ecosystem today, but it has been revised with a simple design pattern to make the oracle problem more modular and composable.
+Feedbase is an old idea (see [1](https://www.npmjs.com/package/feedbase), revised with a simple design pattern to make the oracle ecosystem more modular and composable.

-Use Feedbase to:

-* sell your unique data feeds into an ecosystem of consumers
-* buy data feed updates from an ecosystem of data sources and aggregators

-The idea is to factor the oracle problem into modular sub-problems which can be composed and evolved in the market.
-Feedbase just provides a common data layer which can be manipulated by arbitrary contract code, similar to the way [dmap](https://github.com/dapphub/dmap) provides a base contract for arbitrary namespace logic.

 You can deploy your own oracle system or create a new aggregator from existing oracle systems.